 Her new book, a memoir entitled Where the Past Begins: A Writer’s Memoir, was released by HarperCollins in October, 2017

-Diana Fuller is producing the film, Where Once Was Water, directed by Christopher Beaver.
-Where Once Was Water is a lively solutions-oriented documentary that tells the story of how the driest city in America, in the middle of the Mojave desert, leads the way in sustainable water conservation.
+Diana Fuller is producing the film, Once Was Water, directed by Christopher Beaver.
+Once Was Water is a lively solutions-oriented documentary that tells the story of how the driest city in America, in the middle of the Mojave desert, leads the way in sustainable water conservation.

 Matthew Zapruder’s new book Why Poetry was published by Ecco Press in August, 2017.